lsst-sitcom/sitcomtn-074/index.rst

    Stop the chiller after a few minutes if the CCD and cold plate temperatures are not still falling.
    If the return pressure does not recover within a few minutes, turn off the Polycold Chiller.

 After all the above steps, the temperatures should start to go down in a controlled way, until the CCD stage reach the desired setpoint (179K).
 It will take several hours to cool down, so this process should require an overnight stay or monitoring.
+When the CCD reaches the desired setpoint, change the loop control from "manual" to "PID" in the loop 1 settings.
-After that, the Cryocon will start controlling automatically.
+After that, the Cryocon will maintain the CCD temperature automatically.

 Starting the ion pump
 ---------------------